 Local Government Capacity Building, Haiti

 Local governance in Haiti is characterized by weak municipalities and low citizen engagement.
 Municipal governments have little decision-making authority over their communities and depend on national government funding.
-The Haitian state continues to provide relatively few public services, especially in rural areas.
-Although constraints to local governance exist, there are opportunities for improving the ability of municipal governments to deliver services to their citizens, especially in light of the strain put on all levels of government since the 2010 earthquake.
+The Haitian state, however, provides relatively few public services, especially in rural areas.
+Although constraints to local governance exist, municipal governments are seeking to improve their ability to deliver services to their citizens, especially in light of the strain put on all levels of government since the 2010 earthquake.

 LOKAL+ is a model project for monitoring and evaluation data collection, management, and reporting using web maps and graphic visualization.USAID/Haiti

-Tetra Tech is working in 10 targeted communes to train municipal staff and build capacity in support of the following objectives:
+During the base period of the project, Tetra Tech worked in 10 targeted communes to train municipal staff and build capacity in support of:

-- Strengthen the capability of communal governments to provide services
+- Strengthening the capability of communal governments to provide services

-- Generate a sustainable increase in local revenues for local services
+- Generating a sustainable increase in local revenues for local services

-- Leverage greater access to central government funding and services
+- Leveraging greater access to central government funding and services

-- Improve national-level policy and legislation in support of decentralization and de-concentrated services
+- Improving national-level policy and legislation in support of decentralization and de-concentrated services

-- Increase transparency, oversight, and accountability of local governments and de-concentrated service providers
+- Increasing transparency, oversight, and accountability of local governments and de-concentrated service providers

-Working with the Ministère de l'Intérieur et des Collectivités Territoriales, Tetra Tech provides technical assistance at the national level to enact legislation for decentralization and to establish a local government institute.
-We are working with the national tax authority on an improved system to collect business taxes and data, thereby increasing revenue mobilization.
-We are studying the block grants intended for communes, and we are working to improve transparency and accountability in commune governance.
-We are developing a web-based mapping tool to present spatial project data, which will be accessible to the public.
+Through LOKAL+ and working in partnership with the Ministère de l'Intérieur et des Collectivités Territoriales, Tetra Tech provides technical assistance at the national level to enact legislation for decentralization and develop a local government civil service.
+We are working with the national tax authority on an improved system to collect business taxes, which uses spatial data to map property data and an online financial management system to increase revenue mobilization.